-Are you a high school or college student interested in getting professional experience in technical theatre?
+Are you a high school or college student interested in getting professional experience in theatre production?

-We are hiring production interns for our 2017 Season on a seasonal or per-show basis.
-Interns will be paid a small stipend and will assist the Stage Manager, Production Manager, and Director in multiple areas of the production such as: light/sound board operating, run crew, properties management, quick changes, construction, scenic painting, and overall production organization.
+Interns will either be paid a small stipend or participate in an extended acting masterclass led by NCP ensemble members.
+Interns will assist the Stage Manager, Production Manager, and Director in multiple areas of the production such as: light/sound board operating, run crew, properties management, quick changes, construction, scenic painting, and overall production organization.

-If you are interested in applying to be a 2017 Season Intern, please send a resume and letter of interest to Production Manager, Ryan Maloney at Ryan@newcityplayers.org
+If you are interested in applying to be a 2019 Season Intern, please fill out the form below and email a theatre experience resume with the subject line: 2019 Season Internship, to Associate Artistic Director, Ryan Maloney at Ryan@newcityplayers.org

 Producing Artistic Director, Tim Davis, had the chance to sit down with Jesse Veliz, our first ever New City Players intern, and chat about his time with us in 2016.
-Jesse is currently a Freshman theatre major at Florida Atlantic University and was an integral part of making our shows happen this past summer.
+Jesse was an integral part of making our shows happen that season and is currently pursing theatre at Florida Atlantic University.
 Check out their conversation below:

 "It's a lot of fun, you guys are awesome people, and I have a feeling that New City Players is going to make a lasting impact."

 TD: Jesse, describe your experience with New City Players in 2016?

 JV: For No Exit I was working backstage, opening the door for the actors coming in and out...I was great at that....I helped build the set with Ryan and I helped with strike.
 For The Glass Menagerie I worked backstage with all of the scene transitions and quick changes, created a prop plot, helped build the set, and helped with strike.
 And for Ambry I helped with scene transitions.

 TD: What did you learn while working with us?